milvus-io/milvus_cli/README.md

       The boolean expression used to filter attribute []: id > 0

-      The names of partitions to search(split by "," if multiple) ['_default']
+      The names of partitions to search (split by "," if multiple) ['_default']
       []: _default

   Example-2(collection has index):

       Collection name (car, test_collection): car

-      The vectors of search data(the length of data is number of query (nq), the dim of every vector in data must be equal to vector field’s of collection.
-You can also import a csv file with out headers):
+      The vectors of search data (the length of data is number of query (nq), the dim of every vector in data must be equal to vector field’s of collection.
+You can also import a CSV file without headers):
           [[0.71, 0.76, 0.17, 0.13, 0.42, 0.07, 0.15, 0.67, 0.58, 0.02, 0.39,
           0.47, 0.58, 0.88, 0.73, 0.31, 0.23, 0.57, 0.33, 0.2, 0.03, 0.43,
           0.78, 0.49, 0.17, 0.56, 0.76, 0.54, 0.45, 0.46, 0.05, 0.1, 0.43,